December 4, 2012

 Results from a retail investigation into the availability of horsemeat [PDF], undertaken in June 2012 and carried out in Belgium, France and the Netherlands , revealed that the meat can also be found as an indistinguishable ingredient in cheap, fast-food meat snacks.
 So consumers may be completely unaware of the origin of the horsemeat or that they are buying horse at all, due to inadequate labelling.

-The majority of European consumers surveyed in Belgium, France and Italy, the biggest EU importers and consumers of horsemeat, support a ban on imports of horsemeat from countries whose food safety regulations do not meet EU standards.
+The majority of European consumers surveyed in Belgium, France and Italy, the biggest EU importers and consumers of horsemeat, support an end to imports of horsemeat from countries whose food safety regulations do not meet EU standards.

 The survey showed 84 per cent of Belgians, 73 per cent of French and 85 per cent of Italians, backed such a measure.

 The poll also indicated a lack of consumer awareness about horsemeat origins.
 Most people polled mistakenly assumed that horsemeat sold in their country originates either locally or from elsewhere in Europe.
 In fact, Europe imports a significant proportion of its horsemeat from abroad.